 3 people favorited this theater

 I went snooping around this place, but it looked rather derelict but intact.
 There is a shoe repair shop let into the front of the building.
 The Concord NH walking tour lists it together with the "Norris Bakery" and I can’t really tell if they are saying Norris’s house with a mansard roof was the Concord Theatre or not.
 The building I know of as the Concord Theatre (the give away being the words "Concord Theatre" in ceramic tiles at the door and a ticket booth) has no mansard roof and surely was never a house.
-Perhaps he means the SITE of Norris’s house, but anyway this is the quote… "Norris Bakery/Concord Theater 16-18 South Main Street.
+Perhaps he means the SITE of Norris’s house, but anyway this is the quote… "Norris Bakery/Concord Theatre 16-18 South Main Street.
 James S. Norris operated one of the largest bakeries in the state.
 In this building he made bread, crackers, and confectioneries from 1860 until the late-1920’s.
 During the Civil War, his business supplied two tons of bread each day to local military camps.
 The mansard-roof house directly south of the bakery, also built in 1860, was Norris' residence.
 From 1934 until 1994 the Concord Theatre showed motion pictures here.
 Its unused auditorium was one of only two surviving downtown theaters".